 The Bowers & Wilkins Music app is decent, and you can see a video of how it works here.
 Although it isn't as robust or feature-loaded as other apps like Sony | Headphones Connect, it offers customization options like ANC controls, bass and treble sliders, and button mapping.
 You can also check the headphones' battery life, adjust the multi-device connection or app stream quality, and toggle on and off settings like auto standby and wear sensor.
 However, there's no option to reduce wind noise, like with the Bang & Olufsen Beoplay H95 Wireless.

 The Bowers & Wilkins Px8 come with a 1/8" TRS to USB-C cable that's 1.20 m long and a USB-C to USB-C cable that's 1.19 m long.
-While they have slight latency via both connections, it's quite minor.
+While these headphones have slight latency via both connections, it's quite minor.
 You can also use the ANC controls if you're connected via analog to USB-C. However, using wired USB mode will turn off Bluetooth.
+If you're interested in other headphones you can listen to via USB-C, check out our recommendations for the best USB-C headphones.

 The Bowers & Wilkins Px8 have very good Bluetooth connectivity.
 They support multi-device pairing so you can stay connected to your smartphone and PC simultaneously.
 The app also stores previous connections so you can switch between them.
 However, the main device will always take priority if you're playing audio from it, and you'll need to pause the audio on one device to play it on the second.
 Otherwise, the audio will switch back to the first device.
 If you're using the analog to USB-C cable, you can still use multi-device pairing, too.